AllPein/telehire/telehire-client/README.md

 6. Provide a link of your running application to your Telegram bot

 > **Important**
-> You need to provide a public accessable link to the Bot, you cannot use local network URL
+> You need to provide a publicly accessable link to the Bot, you cannot use local network URL
 > To do that, you can use [ngrok](https://ngrok.com/), [localtunnel](https://theboroer.github.io/localtunnel-www/) or any other tool for that

 You are all done!
 You can start developing the application.